-Labour Costs in the United States is expected to be 109.98 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in the United States to stand at 110.80 in 12 months time.
-In the long-term, the United States Nonfarm Unit Labour Cost is projected to trend around 113.40 Index Points in 2020, according to our econometric models.
+Labour Costs in the United States is expected to be 130.66 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Nonfarm Unit Labour Cost is projected to trend around 132.44 points in 2024 and 135.35 points in 2025, according to our econometric models.